substantial/react-workshop/steps.md

 // propsModule -> this helps in patching text attributes const reconcile = snabbdom.init([propsModule]);
-// we need to maintain the latest rootVNode returned by render let rootVNode;
+// we need to maintain the latest rootDomNode returned by render let rootVNode;

 // React.render(<App />, document.getElementById('root'));